chathumal93/chathumal93.github.io/docs/aboutme.md

 # About me
 <p><img src="/images/profile.png" width="250" height="180">
-As a <b>Research Associate</b> at the Geoinformatics Center of the <b>Asian Institute of Technology</b> in Thailand, I am responsible for providing comprehensive geospatial solutions for a variety of projects and applications within the fields of disaster management, natural resources management, and urban planning.
-In addition to this, I am committed to enhancing the capacity of individuals and organizations through the delivery of innovative training programs and workshops on drone mapping, remote sensing, and geographic information systems.
+As an experienced <b>Geospatial Analyst</b> with over five years in the field, I possess exceptional skills in using GIS software, Remote Sensing, and GPS technologies to analyse and interpret geographic data.
+My ability to create maps, models, and visualisations has helped me to support decision-making processes in various industries, including emergency management, natural resources, and urban planning.
+With proficiency in ArcGIS, QGIS, GEE, and Python programming, I have a proven track record of delivering accurate and timely analysis.
+I possess strong analytical and problem-solving abilities, as well as excellent communication and presentation skills.
 </p>